formll/resolving-scaling-law-discrepancies/README.md

 - `requirements.txt`: Required packages to run the code.

 ## Data structure
 We provide a pandas dataframe with the results of the experiments.
-For ensuring compactness and anonymity, we extract the relavant information from the raw logs.
+For compactness, we extract the relavant information from the raw logs.
 Each row represents a separate training run.

 ### Important columns
 - `hparams`: Whether we used tuned hyperparameters or not.